sahilzalte/365-DAYS-365-CODES/README.md

    - **Day 230**: Initialized the React app using `npm create vite@latest`.
    - **Day 231**: Added the React configuration and index.css file for dark mode toggle, and set the primary color.
    - **Day 232**: Today we added a responsive Navbar component and theme support.
+   - **Day 233**: Today we added new homepage sections `(Hero, TrustedBy, Services, Title)` and a theme toggle with persistence via localStorage.